-These models are based on the molecular structure of real nucleotides.
-The grey and white circles on the models represent partial positive and negative charges that form hydrogen bonds between complementary bases.
+The models on this page are based on the molecular structure of real nucleotides.
+The grey and white circles on the models represent partial positive and partial negative charges that form hydrogen bonds between complementary bases.
 These bonds work kind of like tiny magnets to hold the two DNA strands together.
-Forces between neighboring nucleotides stack the bases on top of one another and twist the DNA strands into a double-helix.
+Forces between neighboring nucleotides stack the bases on top of one another and twist the DNA strands into a double helix.

 *Assuming a rate of 2 base pairs per second x the 6 billion base pairs you inherit from your parents.

 **DNA replication in one direction is straight-forward.
 But replication in the other direction happens a little